Defining Arcus Clouds – What They Are And How They Are Formed

 As stated in the summary, arcus clouds can be divided into two primary types of formations:

-These two types of arcus clouds may have a similar origin, but appear substantially different with different characteristics which can be best understood by looking at each cloud formation individually.
+These two types of arcus clouds may have a similar origin, but appear substantially different, with distinct characteristics that can best be understood by looking at each cloud formation individually.

 The most common type of arcus cloud is the ominous-looking shelf cloud that usually precedes large thunderstorms.
 When discussing arcus clouds, this is the type of cloud formation that generally springs to mind.